Saturday, March 14th, 2026 - Sunday, March 15th, 2026

-SMathHacks is the annual 36-hour hackathon hosted by the NC School of Science and Math, open to all North Carolina students.
+SMathHacks is the annual 36-hour hackathon hosted by the North Carolina School of Science and Mathematics, open to all North Carolina students.
 Students will collaborate to build innovative software projects, explore new technologies, and have fun along the way.
-In short, this is your ticket to meet new friends and build cool projects, in 36 hours.
+In short, this is your ticket to meet new friends and build cool projects in 36 hours.

 NC residents who are non-NCSSM-residential students can participate in SMathHacks virtually!
-The opening ceremony, workshops, and closing ceremony will all be broadcasted through Zoom.
-All Zoom invite links will be available through our website (smathhacks.ncssm.edu) or through email which will be sent to registered participants.
+The opening ceremony, workshops, and closing ceremony will all be broadcast through Zoom.
+All Zoom invite links will be available through our website (smathhacks.ncssm.edu) or through email, which will be sent to registered participants.

 If we haven't answered your question here, please feel free to email smathhacks@ncssm.edu and take a look here!